 Click on Thunder Butte (above, on the horizon) to view photos of Fort Berthold Indian Reservation, July 2009

-Despite my best intentions, I probably set out for New Town, North Dakota carrying an unhelpful and self-centred sense of tragic romance – largely propagated by Hollywood and my own liberal tendencies.
+Despite my best intentions, I probably set out for New Town, North Dakota carrying an unhelpful and self-centred sense of injustice and tragic romance – largely propagated by Hollywood and my own liberal tendencies.
 But I returned with an overwhelming sense of hope, borne of the extraordinary resilience of the human spirit and of the indisputable role of culture in fuelling it.
 And within it of ritual – whether expressed as dance, song, story or pictogram – as the pragmatic ‘technology’ through which the land is known and long association with it proclaimed.

 Click on the image of the Three Affiliated Tribes sign to view photos from Fort Berthold Indian Reservation, November 2013